Increase in scam activity

 What is a PIE fund?

-How does PIE work?
+How do PIE funds work?

 Different PIRs apply to companies and other types of investors.
-For details, or to work out your PIR go to ird.govt.nz or speak to your tax adviser.
+For details, or to work out your PIR, go to ird.govt.nz or speak to your tax adviser.

 It is the responsibility of the investor to tell FMT of your PIR when you invest or if your PIR changes.
 If you do not tell us, a default rate may be applied.
-If the rate applied to your PIE income is lower than your correct PIR, you will be required to pay any tax shortfall as part of year end tax assessment.
+If the rate applied to your PIE income is lower than your correct PIR, you will be required to pay any tax shortfall as part of year-end tax assessment.
 If the rate applied to your PIE income is higher than your correct PIE, any excess tax will be used to reduce your income tax liability you may have for the tax year with any balance remaining refunded by Inland Revenue.

 Download FMT Lending Pack